 Reverse vending machines are key to enabling closed-loop recycling, as they make the process simple and accessible to everyone.
-Consumers simply return their drinks containers to a reverse vending machine and automated sensor technology collects, sorts and handles the used containers for recycling or reuse.
+Consumers simply return their drinks containers to a reverse vending machine and the automated sensor technology collects, sorts and handles the used containers for recycling or reuse.

-Using a reverse vending machine removes single-use containers from the general household waste stream, ensuring that they aren’t exposed to contaminants like broken glass, food or newspaper ink.
+Using a reverse vending machine removes beverage containers from the general household waste stream, ensuring that they aren’t exposed to contaminants like broken glass, food or newspaper ink.
 This separation keeps the container material pure and ensures it is of high enough quality to be used again and again in the production of new bottles and cans.

 The benefits of closed-loop recycling